 competition.
 The 14-country art extravaganza tasks children to create 3D artworks made from materials found by the river.
 Alternatively, you can make a 1-minute video on your ideas for sharing and protecting the Danube rivers.
 The Austrian round of the competition is organised by Jugend-Umwelt_Platform JUMP.
 View the Austrian factsheet for further details.
 Creators of the best artworks will go on to the international Danube Art Master final later in the year.

 Deadline for entries: Friday 27th July 2018.

 Susanne Brandstetter of the Federal Ministry of Sustainability and Tourism (Unit for Strategic Communication and Information) at Susanne.Brandstetter@bmnt.gv.at

-Watch Austria's Danube Day video to see how Vienna celebrated in 2017.
-To find out how all the countries celebrated in 2017, go to Review 2017.
+To see how Vienna celebrated in 2017, check out Austria's Danube Day video.
+To read about how all the countries celebrated in 2017, see Review 2017.
 You can also revisit 14 years of Austrian Danube Day celebrations via the general Review page.